 2018 Teaching Artists

-Meet our 2017 Teaching Artists
+Meet our fabulous group of Teaching Artists for 2018!

 Michael has been an active arts educator for over 14 years in the Albuquerque area, and worked at the UNM Art Museum for 10 years as the Curator for Education.
 For the past 4 years he has conducted workshops for children and adults in art making at [AC]2 Gallery, Albuquerque Academy, Albuquerque Public Schools, and the Santa Barbara/Martineztown Community Center.
 He enjoys working at the elementary level in education and has extensive experience teaching art K-12.